 I really enjoyed pretty much all of the wines we tried – including a couple of slightly different ones from Austria and Turkey where I don’t often pick up wine from.
 We learnt all about the grapes and how the wines are made which was really interesting.
 We also had a few different cheeses to nibble on alongside too.
 It was such a great evening, I highly recommend booking onto one of their events, I will definitely be going back!

 4 New bedding.
-When I moved in with Paul, he had a load of bedding and obviously I didn’t drag much across with me from New Zealand.
+When I moved in with Paul, he had a load of bedding and obviously I didn’t drag much across with me from Australia aside from my bamboo sheets.
+Click here to see some amazing bamboo sheet sets – they are super comfortable and look gorgeous!
 But as typical boy bedding is, it was mainly dark and grey or plain.
 So I decided after seeing some snaps on twitter to take a little trip to Asda and pick up some new bedding!
 I got some with sleepy llamas on it and a big set full of leaves and birds.
 I love them both, there is nothing like some new bedding to help you feel better!
+If you want your bedding to fit in with a specific scheme in your bedroom decor, you could always check out somewhere like VisionBedding or similar that categorizes bedding by decor style which is super helpful.

 5 Tapas at Camino.
 Is there much better than tapas?!
 I think not.
 I went and met one of my kiwi friends for a Saturday night full of giant gin and tonics and all of the tapas I could handle.
 The jamon croquettes?
 I could probably eat them for every meal!